-Helping clients access and maintain accommodation which meets their individual needs is the focus of much of our work.
+Helping people off the streets and into decent and affordable accommodation is the focus of much of our work.

 Our Private Rent & Support (PRS) service helps clients, with have no statutory rights to social housing, access accommodation in the private rented sector in Exeter and surrounding areas.
 This PRS service provides a comprehensive end-to-end service to support clients with every element of selecting, moving in, setting up and maintaining a home.
 For the client, practical support following move-in is extensive and includes setting up benefit claims, utility accounts and accessing necessities.
 In addition, ongoing support to develop budgeting , domestic and personal healthcare or access to work or training opportunities.
 At all times the support provided is client-led, personalised and flexible.